lipido/paperdown/README.md

 ## Overview

 Paperdown is a project designed to simplify the process of writing academic papers using Markdown.
-It leverages Pandoc to convert Markdown files into high-quality PDFs, while supporting advanced features such as cross-references, automatic numbering, and bibliography generation.
+It leverages Pandoc to convert Markdown files into high-quality PDFs and DOCX documents, while supporting advanced features such as cross-references, automatic numbering, and bibliography generation.
 This approach allows researchers to focus on content creation without worrying about formatting.

 ## Features